hoangphuc612/Exercise/README.md

 ## News Application - Jetpack Compose Clean Architecture Example

-News app is an example for show news using https://thenewsapi.com API, built with Jetpack Compose.The goal of the sample is to showcase the current UI capabilities of Compose.
-Design pattern: Clean Architecture & MVVM
+News app is a sample project that displays news using the News API, built with Jetpack Compose.It demonstrates the current UI capabilities of Compose and follows the Clean Architecture and MVVM design patterns

 ## Features

 The example shows current news from thenewsapi and other information such as:
-   * Newsfeed
+   * Newsfeeds
    * Bookmark article
    * View article detail
 ## Data-Flow